vangelif/Portfolio/README.md

 By following below steps a new developer can make instant use of the project.

-Get a local copy up and running now:
+Get a local copy up now by following below steps:

 ### Prerequisites